Lattice classical cosmology: Acknowledgements

-This paper was partially supported by the National Natural Science Foundation of China under the grant Nos.
-11675145 and 11975203, and the National Key Research and Development Program of China under the Grant No. 2020YFC2201503. }
+This research was partially supported by the National Natural Science Foundation of China grants Nos.
+11675145 and 11975203.
+The author thanks Anzhong Wang for constructive comments that substantially helped improving the article.